-Of this huge chunk of land that is the Selous Game Reserve, approximately 2,500 square miles in the northern zone of the park is open for visitors on Selous safari tour.
-This is commonly called the “photographic” zone – of the Selous Game reserve.
+Of this huge chunk of land that is the Selous Game Reserve, approximately 2,500 square miles in the northern zone of the park is open for visitors on their Selous safari tour.
+This is commonly called the “photographic” zone – of the Selous Game Reserve.
 It offers wonderful rich photographic opportunities as this zone includes mountain ranges, swamp land, savannah areas, river beds, and dry acacia and miombo woodland.
 When on your safari tour in the Selous Game Reserve, all these different landscapes assure you of a myriad of encounters with mammals, predators and birdlife.

 The remaining surface area of the Selous Game Reserve is meant to sustain the roaming herds of animals to feed and hunt freely.
 Only a very small part of the remaining area are designated hunting blocks.
 While this may not sound ideal, it actually is.
-The whole of the south of the Selous Game reserve is in effect a massive protected breeding ground for the whole of the Selous Mikumi game corridor.
+The whole of the south of the Selous Game reserve is in effect a massive protected breeding ground for the whole of the Selous -Mikumi game corridor.

 BOAT AND WALKING SAFARIS IN THE SELOUS GAME RESERVE

 The Selous Game Reserve is one of the most incredible in that you can do a walking safari with an armed game ranger and specialist guide.
 This takes place in the short grass season, which allows for safe walking due to increased visibility.
 This is around July to January every year.
-There is nothing quite like a walk in the bush before breakfast, skirting around the edge of the hills, looking down onto antelope, giraffe birds of course the obligatory elephant.
+There is nothing quite like a walk in the bush before breakfast, skirting around the edge of the hills, looking down onto antelope, giraffe, birds and of course the obligatory elephant.

 BIG GAME IN THE SELOUS GAME RESERVE

 Of the large mammals the elephants are the first to be seen when on safari in the Selous Game Reserve.
 More than half of all the elephants in Tanzania live and feed inside the Selous Game Reserve.
-That means around 60,000 elephants at last count – almost 50% of all of Tanzania’s elephants!
-However when on a safari tour in the Selous Game Reserve you are probably unlikely to see large herds of elephants in the Reserve here as they tend to roam in much smaller groups, each led by their own matriarch – these numerous herds are smaller than in other parks.
+That means around 60,000 elephants at last count – almost 52% of all of Tanzania’s elephants!
+However when on a safari tour in the Selous Game Reserve you are probably unlikely to see large herds of elephants in the Reserve – as they tend to roam in much smaller groups, each led by their own matriarch – these numerous herds are smaller than in other parks.

 You often see a pride of lions in the Selous Game reserve.
-The driver guides of Lake Manze Camp are superb in their ability to find the right places for the pride in whose territory the camp sits.
+The drivers and guides of Lake Manze Camp are superb in their ability to find the right places for the pride in whose territory the camp sits.
 If you are very lucky you may see the pride feasting upon their latest kill.

 The Selous Game Reserve also protects the largest population of the endangered African Wild Dog in Tanzania.
 Although these well-camouflaged predators are notoriously hard to spot and roam over huge distances.
 When planning a safari to the Selous Game Reserve and keen to spot these elusive masters of the savannah then you should plan your Selous Safari Holiday for the dry season.
-As all of our safaris tours are tailor made, we will have no problem creating your own private tailor made Selous wild dog safari .
+As all of our safaris tours are tailor made, we will have no problem creating your own private tailor made Selous Wild Dog safari .
 Although viewing these elegant creatures cannot be guaranteed, there is so much other wildlife to see in the dry season.

 Birdlife along the Rufiji River Delta and connected lakes is prolific with over 430 bird species identified here.
-Avian enthusiasts will relish the chance of a boat safari on the Rufiji River and tributaries to spot for example the gorgeous migratory carmine bee eater on its’ banks.
+Avian enthusiasts will relish the chance of a boat safari on the Rufiji River and tributaries to spot for example the gorgeous migratory Carmine Bee-eater on its’ banks.

 The large mammals of the savannah share these diverse habitats with primates, reptiles and birds.
 The numerous flowing tributaries of the Rufiji River running through the Selous Game Reserve mean that when on safari here, you will encounter all these with ease and in a quiet setting – the remote location of the Selous Game Reserve means less numbers of visitors and a truly adventurous setting for your wildlife trip.